dart-lang/site-www/src/_articles/archive/numeric-computation.md

 Typed lists can be much denser, providing better memory and CPU cache usage.
-Typed lists are also faster to process at garbage collection time because they don’t have to be scanned for object pointers.
+Typed lists are also faster to process at garbage collection time because they don't have to be scanned for object pointers.

 ![Illustration of a typed list's memory, containing the numbers 4, 1.0, and 2.0 (and no pointers)](images/10.png)